W

 The Best Dog Food For Wire Fox Terriers

-Wire Fox Terrier in show pose
+Wire Fox Terrier hunting dog.
+Puppy pet in autumn

-This is a breed that can develop heart disease and vet guidance is important.
+This is a breed that can develop heart disease, and vet guidance is important.

 An adult Wire Fox Terrier should be fed around 1.5 cups of high-quality dog food every single day, preferably divided into two meals.
-This is just an average, however; the exact amount will vary based on the dog’s age, size, and activity level.
-Owners should not leave out food for the dog to munch on.
+This is just an average; however, the exact amount will vary based on the dog’s age, size, and activity level.
+Owners should not leave food out for the dog to munch on.
 This may lead to unwanted weight gain.

 Maintenance And Grooming

 The Wire Fox Terrier needs brushing about once a week, preferably with a firm bristle brush, to prevent matting and tangling.
-The American Kennel Club recommends that show dogs should be hand stripped by the owner or a professional groomer.
+The American Kennel Club recommends that show dogs be hand stripped by the owner or a professional groomer.
 Hand stripping is a method of removing the top layer of the coat from the roots by hand.
 This will help to maintain the wiry consistency of the entire coat.
 By trimming or cutting it with clippers, the softer part of the coat will tend to dominate, which can also make the dog look paler.

 Training